Shelf Life of

 The “Use By Date” is the last day that the manufacturer vouches for the product’s quality.
 The use by date is the date the manufacturers recommend to use the product for “peak quality” in the food.
 So you may eat the food after the use by date, but it likely is not going to be at peak quality.

-To find out how long foods are good beyond their Use By Date, please visit the
+To find out how long foods are good beyond their Use By Date

 or search below!